 Urban Bioethics Track

 Temple is located in one of the most socioeconomically disadvantaged zip codes in the city.
-The patients we care for face a number of challenges, including health literacy, access to housing, poverty, and access to comprehensive health care.
+The patients we care for face a number of challenges, including low health literacy, limited access to safe housing, poverty, and poor access to comprehensive health care.
 These disparities stem from structural, political, and social forces.
-The Urban Bioethics track was developed for residents who are looking to build a strong foundation and a deeper understanding of social determinants of health, health disparities, cultural humility, community engagement, and the role of ethics in health, laws, and policy.
-It consists of coursework taken through the Center for Bioethics, Urban Health, and Policy (CBUHP) plus clinical rotations pertinent to practicing medicine in an urban setting.
+The Urban Bioethics track was developed for residents who are looking to build a strong foundation and a deeper understanding of social determinants of health, health disparities, community engagement, and the role of ethics in health, laws, and policy.

-This track offers a rare opportunity to earn a Master’s Degree in Urban Bioethics (MAUB) during the course of residency.
-To our knowledge, Temple is the only program in the country to offer this type of degree within an Internal Medicine residency.
+This track offers a rare opportunity to earn a Master’s Degree in Urban Bioethics (MAUB) during residency.
+Temple is the only residency program in the country to offer this type of degree within an Internal Medicine residency.
 The coursework is offered through the Temple University Center for Urban Bioethics (CUB), which approaches health equity as an ethical problem, with the mission of eliminating health disparities through education and community-focused research.

 How and When to Apply

 Interested residents apply for this track during the winter of intern year.
 The application consists of the resident’s CV and a personal statement expressing their reason for interest in the program.
 Previous work or volunteer experience with underserved populations (prior to Temple residency) will be considered, but it is not required in order to apply.
 A background in ethics is not required.
 Because of the additional coursework required, applicants must be in good standing at the time of application.